No matter the purpose of your website, slow web pages will turn visitors away, right away.

-You’ve likely seen lazy loading before.
+You've encountered lazy loading before, even if you don't think you have.
 Let’s go to Google Images for an example.
-If I search for photos of dachshunds (as I do regularly), Google will come up with a bunch of images for me on a single results page.
+If I search for photos of dachshunds (as I do regularly), Google will load hundreds of images for me on a single results page.

-Loading all of these images on the page at once wouldn’t make sense, since I probably won’t scroll too far down before I find an image I like and leave.
+Loading all of these images on the page at once wouldn’t make sense since I probably won’t scroll too far down before I find what I'm looking for and leave.
 Why waste precious loading time and data on dachshunds I'll never see?

 Google Images implements lazy loading instead.
 For hidden content, it loads placeholder images to substitute the actual images.
 These placeholders take much less time to load than fully rendered content.
 The real images quickly load when their placeholder comes into view (i.e., when I scroll down).

 On-demand loading techniques like this are used all over the web.
 Visit some of your favorite image-heavy sites – chances are, they use this technique.
 While lazy loading is most commonly used on images, it can be applied to any page element, including text, videos, or other embedded content.